Novel neutron decay mode inside neutron stars: Effects of neutron decay

 Figure ~\ref{fig4} tests the hypothesis of neutron decay against the tidal deformability constraint~\cite{Abbott_2017,Abbott_2019,Bramante_2018_31}, namely that a neutron star of mass 1.4 M$_\odot$ should have a tidal deformability in the range $70 \le \Lambda \le 580$ .
 For both EoS the value of tidal deformability of neutron star after the decay decreases slightly, clearly satisfying this tidal deformability constraint.

 Figure~\ref{fig6} shows that in the lighter neutron stars the fraction of the matter converted to dark matter is quite small, although it increases significantly in heavier neutron stars.
 In maximum mass neutron stars produced by both hadronic EoS, we find around 4\% of the total mass contributed by the dark matter.
+The dark matter particles contribute about 12\% of the total number of particles which is large enough to generate enough repulsion to sustain the neutron star against gravity and satisfy the constraints on maximum mass and tidal deformability of the neutron star.

 Figure~\ref{fig5} illustrates the moment of inertia for both hadronic EoS.
 Clearly the neutron decay leads to a decrease in the moment of inertia of the NS and therefore the spin of neutron star must increase after the decay.
+This is expected since there is significant reduction in the mass and radius of the neutron star after the decay, as shown in Figure ~\ref{fig1}.
+The enhancement of the spin and the reduction in rotational period could play a vital role in detecting a signal of neutron decay inside the neutron star.

 Figure~\ref{fig7} displays the distribution of energy density of the nuclear matter and dark matter from the centre of the neutron star to the surface.
 Although we only show the nucleon-only result, the hyperons-included case is essentially identical.
 Both selected EoS, be it nucleon-only or hyperons-included, show that the degenerate dark matter remains inside and does not envelop the the neutron star.
 Most of the dark matter is trapped inside the inner core of the NS.